RosarioRu/currency-exchanger/README.md

 #### By _**Rosario Ruvalcaba**_

 #### _This program takes user input for USD amount and the currency they wish to convert it to, then returns the converted amount in that currency.
-The program makes an API call to https://www.exchangerate-api.com/ in order to convert the currency with up-to-date exchange rates._
+The program makes an API call to ExchangeRate-API in order to convert the currency with up-to-date exchange rates._

 ## Technologies Used